Cycling Penzance to Plymouth

 My bike has dynamo lights, with built-in USB charging.
 My big power bank supports pass-through charging, meaning it can receive charge from an external source, while also delivering charge to something else at the same time.
 On the first day, I noticed my phone’s battery was being run down, despite being plugged into the power bank almost all the time.
 GPS usage on a phone hammers the battery, but I’d expect it to remain charged.
 I solved the mystery later on in the ride: though it does deliver pass-through charging, the moment the power bank starts receiving charge, the charge it delivers to my phone massively drops.
 The dynamo does a superb job of keeping the power bank charged, and I discovered the way forward is to use two different power banks.
 One will be charged by the dynamo, while the other will keep my phone charged.
 I’ll simply rotate them on a daily basis, solving all my charge issues.

 My destination for the day was just past Polruan, which is on the far side of Fowey.
 It meant I wasn’t looking at a long day’s riding, and had no need to rush.
 I cycled through the village of Veryan, where I stopped for first breakfast at the village store.
-The storekeeper is a lovely lady, with a soft Irish accent, who made me a cafetiere of coffee, which I enjoyed at a table outside the shop.
+The storekeeper is a lovely lady, with a soft Irish accent, who made me a cafetiere of coffee that I enjoyed at a table outside the shop.
 Near Caerhays Castle, I encountered another touring cyclist.
 He cycled from Bristol, heading to Land’s End, and warned me that the road at Mevagissey is completely closed.
-Apparently, he took quite a detour.
+Apparently, he was forced to take quite a detour.

 To be honest, Mevagissey is everything that Portscatho is not: over-commercialised, over-run with tourists and full of tat.
 It’s set in a stunning location, but in my view isn’t somewhere to linger.
 I did enjoy the (seemingly) traffic-free path out of Mevagissey, towards the Lost Gardens of Heligan.
 Most of it isn’t quite traffic-free, but you’d be very unlucky to encounter any motorised vehicles.
 Though there’s a steep climb, it’s still way better that the B-road out of the village.